colindembovsky/pipelines-as-code/readme.md

 Analyzing a couple of pipelines is manageable - but what if you want to analyze dozens of pipelines?
 What if you want to determine which tasks are consuming the most agent time?
 You're going to need a way to report on pipelines.
 Fortunately, Azure DevOps includes a rich OData feed that you can use to create reports over and analyze pipelines.
 For examples, refer to examples like [this one](https://docs.microsoft.com/en-us/azure/devops/report/powerbi/sample-pipelines-outcome-summary?view=azure-devops&tabs=powerbi).

 ### Pipelines API
-If you're part of a team that is authoring and managing pipelines for other teams, you may want to do more than just create templates and YML files.
+If you're part of a team that is authoring and managing pipelines for other teams, you may want to do more than just create templates and YAML files.
 Azure Pipelines has a rich API for creating, managing and triggering pipelines.
 This allows you to automate processes around pipelines.
 For example, I worked with a customer that uses ServiceNow for self-service.
 We modelled environments using Terraform, and created Azure Pipelines for executing the Terraform templates to create the environments.
 We then coded a workflow in ServiceNow that went through an approval process: once the ticket was approved, ServiceNow invoked the Azure DevOps REST API to trigger the Pipeline, passing in parameters that the ServiceNow ticket collected from the user.

 You can find more information on the Pipelines API [here](https://docs.microsoft.com/en-us/rest/api/azure/devops/distributedtask/?view=azure-devops-rest-5.1).

 ### GitHub Actions
 There is another chapter in this book dedicated to GitHub Actions (TODO: ref).
 However, it's important to compare and contrast GitHub Actions (often just called Actions) with Azure Pipelines.

-GitHub Actions are also YML based.
+GitHub Actions are also YAML based.
 In fact, the agents that run Actions are a fork of the Azure Pipelines agent.
 You will notice remarkable similarity between the syntax of Pipelines and Actions.
 Actions can be used to model other workflows (not just CI/CD) such as tagging issues or cleaning stale issues.
 However, Actions only work against GitHub repos - while Pipelines can work against a wide variety of repos, including GitHub repos.

 As of February 2020, there are a number of limitations to Actions.
 For example, there are no approvals and you cannot model stages using Actions.
 Actions is growing rapidly, both from within GitHub and through the community.
 We're likely to see a rapid increase in features for Actions.